idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 CafeTran’s translation interface is highly customizable.

-Here's a quick overview of the main UI elements:
+Here’s a quick overview of the main UI elements:

 <!--- TODO EXPAND --->
-- **Menu**: Access CafeTran's menu.
+- **Menu**: Access CafeTran’s menu.
 - **Segments grid**: This is where all the segmented text elements from the source file(s) are shown in sequenced order (or according to the Search and Filter options).
 (See also [Segments Grid](https://cafetran.freshdesk.com/support/solutions/articles/6000111992-segments-grid))
 - **Source and Target segment editors**: The current Source and Target text boxes where you edit your translation.
 - **Tabbed pane**: The tabbed pane holds various sets of resources such as Translation memories, Glossaries, MT engines and web resources.
 Tabs can be reordered, docked to a specific pane, joined together or floated (See also [Docking and Joining tabs](https://cafetran.freshdesk.com/support/solutions/articles/6000114632-docking-and-joining-tabs)).